mahimanzum/Calculator_DSL_PLC/README.md

 My Grammar
+Learning while writing this grammar:
+The more deeper the grammar rule the higher presedance it has over other operations You want an operation right associative you make it right recursion

+Exponentiation function was the most informative , usefull to implement

 expr -> term [ ('+' | '-') term ]* <br />
 term -> factor [ ('*' | '/') factor ]* <br />